9 Irresistible Air Fryer Crispy Chickpeas

 Step 3 — Air Fry for Crunch

-Set the air fryer to 190°C / 375°F. Cook for 12–18 minutes depending on your model and the chickpea size.
-Shake the basket every 4 minutes to rotate and redistribute heat.
-Look for a deep golden color and a firm, glass-like crunch.
+Preheat the air fryer to 190°C / 375°F and cook for 12–18 minutes depending on your model and bean size.
+Shake the basket every 4 minutes to rotate and redistribute heat for even browning.

 Chef’s Notes on Technique